andrioid/mysql-from-s3/README.md

 It's essentially "[mysql:5.6](https://registry.hub.docker.com/_/mysql/)" from the official builds on Docker Hub, with a twist.
 You can find an automated build on [Docker Hub](https://registry.hub.docker.com/u/andrioid/mysql-from-s3/).

+Note: This is pretty early and I'm still fighting with a few bugs.
+It's a work in progress.

 ## Introduction

 ![If you persist your database to host and the host dies.
 You're gonna have a bad time.](http://i.imgur.com/8ZY9RkG.jpg)

 MySQL server that will seed the database from a gzipped dump file on S3 when run for the first time.
 I use s3gof3r to stream the compressed dump file from S3.

+### MySQL 5.6 and small VPS machines
+According to a [bug](https://github.com/docker-library/mysql/issues/3) MySQL 5.6 is not intended to run on tiny boxes.
+I'm not content with that, so if the server detects that your memory is below 1GB it will load a secondary configuration that will do the following:

+- Lower the memory footprint as much as possible
+- Disable InnoDB
+- Disable Performance Metrics

 ## Use Cases